dybran/Project-16./Project-16.md

 - Understand the goal of the desired infrastructure.
 - Ability to effectively use up to date Terraform documentation.
 Click [here](https://registry.terraform.io/)

+The resources to be created include:

+- A VPC
+- 2 Public subnets

 __CREATE S3 BUCKET__